elastic/apm-agent-nodejs/docs/reference/custom-stack.md

 Getting Elastic APM set up for your custom Node.js app is easy, and there are various ways you can tweak it to fit your needs.
 Follow the guide below to get started, and for more advanced topics, check out the [API Reference](/reference/api.md).

-If you are using Express, hapi, Koa, Restify, Fastify, or AWS Lambda, we recommend that you read these articles instead:
+If you are using Express, hapi, Koa, Fastify, or AWS Lambda, we recommend that you read these articles instead:

 * [Monitoring AWS Lambda Node.js Functions](/reference/lambda.md)
 * [Monitoring Node.js Azure Functions](/reference/azure-functions.md)